xwang438/SLDA/SLDA/readme.txt

       a, Each image is splited into 8 * 8 equal pieces.
-Each piece is a document. b, Get the center points of the pieces to represent the documents. c, Initially assign the descriptors to the documents based on their location in the image.
+Each piece is a document. b, Get the center points of the pieces to represent the documents. c, Initially assign the descriptors to the documents based on their location in the image. d, Get the SIFT descriptors for each piece and match them to the nearest cluster id.

 * A key difference between SLDA and LDA is that in SLDA, the word-document assignment is a  hidden random variable.
   There is a generative procedure to assign words to documents.